PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 ![unity tools package manager](/docs/images/unity_tools_package_manager.gif)

+> [!IMPORTANT]
-> [!WARNING] Never use an image in place of text (for instance do not take a screenshot of documentation from one area to include it in another).
+> Never use an image in place of text (for instance do not take a screenshot of documentation from one area to include it in another).
 Aside from the issue of maintainability, the problem with this is that GitHub allows for dark and light modes, and the image will look wrong in one mode or the other.

 ## Links: